phamstatic/Fuel-Prediction-Application/README.md

-# Instructions on React Development
+## Instructions on React Development (Front-End)
-Written by John for Windows users only 💀 <br>
-Prerequisites: Windows Subsystem for Linux (Ubuntu) and Visual Studio Code.
+Prerequisites: Console and Visual Studio Code.

 ### Installing Node.js
 > We're gonna need Node.js to be able to use React <br>